-A320 – Aircraft Wrapping The special pattern is the image of the wild animal.
-The face and the direction of the eyes to the same destination.
+A320 – Aircraft Wrapping The special pattern is the wild animals with faces and the direction of the eyes to the same destination.
 It demonstrates the power and cooperation that has been sent through the "United for Wildlife" project to bring the future of better protection of natural resources and the environment by using Bangkok Airways shade of blue tone.

 Other T-Shirt • Boarding Pass • Media Player • Kiosk • Journal of the company • Advertisement on GDS • Roll Up • Email Tag • Website/Social Media

 In 2016-2017, Bangkok Airways PCL., together with Socialgiver, build the ecosystem of "giving" in Thailand by supporting seats in three routes, namely Samui, Sukhothai and Trat (2016) and 8 routes including Samui, Sukhothai, Trat, Chiang Mai, Chiang Rai, Lampang, Krabi and Phuket (2017), each with 20 seats to Socialgiver.
 An incredible 70% of the revenue (from the sale of GiveCard seats on www.socialgiver.com) is donated to The Loris Project by Love Wildlife Foundation while 30% of the revenue helps sustain and grow the giving ecosystem.